How to use home equity to remodel your home

 1. Price out the project

-Start by identifying the specific renovations you want—a kitchen update, basement finishing or an addition, for example.
-Get quotes from contractors and factor in all the costs, including materials, labor and permits.
+It’s important to plan the exact renovations you want, such as adding a kitchen island, finishing the basement or building an addition.
+Then, you can request quotes from contractors and account for the full budget, including materials, labor and permit fees.
 A clear budget can help determine how much home equity you might need to fund your projects.
-However, consider waiting to begin any work until securing a loan or HELOC.
+However, consider waiting to begin any work until you secure a home equity product.

 If possible, the home improvements you complete after accessing home equity would add to your home’s value.
 This way, what you spend is like an investment in your property, helping to rebuild your equity.
 You also don’t have to borrow more of your equity than you need for a renovation.